GlPortal/glPortal/COMPILE.md

 Building is only possible in Visual Studio 2017, as earlier versions do not support the requied C++14 language features.

 ## Dependencies
-**NOTE:** Dependencies will change all the time so watch the cmake output carefuly for missing libraries.
+**NOTE:** Dependencies will change all the time so watch the cmake output for missing libraries.
-Make sure to check CMakeLists.txt if it is something missing.
+Make sure to check CMakeLists.txt if something is missing.

 ## Upgrade your OS
 You will need very recent versions of all the dependencies.
 So please upgrade your OS before proceeding.